Career Girls: Plot

 In the present, Hannah and Annie learn that Adrian is married with a child.
-At a Chinese restaurant, Annie and Hannah discuss how they have changed since university and wonder what happened to Ricky.
+Later, at a Chinese restaurant, Annie and Hannah discuss how they have changed since university and wonder what happened to Ricky.
 Annie says she hadn't stopped thinking about Adrian for ten years.
 Hannah says she was hurt by the situation back then but said she didn't say anything because she knew that Annie was in love with him.
 In a flashback, Annie and Hannah cry and hug as they pack, preparing to leave their flat at the end of their four years at university.

 At the present-day dinner, Hannah recalls being overwhelmed upon meeting Annie's kind family, as opposed to her own dysfunctional family.
 They see their old flatmate Claire jogging on Primrose Hill, and discuss the coincidence of seeing two old acquaintances in one afternoon.
 They decide to visit their old flat, and there spot Ricky sitting on the steps outside the Chinese takeaway, holding a toy elephant.
-He seems angry and delirious, and tells them he arrived from Hartlepool the previous day.
-He says the toy is for his son, but the mother won't admit that the child is his.
-He tells them that his grandmother died, and, when Annie asks where he lives, responds that they don't care.
-They leave.
+His behaviour is erratic, and seems to have worsened since their days in university.
+It is not clear whether he has a residence, and the women assume he might be homeless.
+He tells them he travelled from Hartlepool the previous day to meet his son, but the mother won't admit that the child is his and refuses to see him.
+We also learn that his grandmother has died.
+The conversation is difficult, culminating in Ricky accusing the women of not caring for him, which pains them.
+They object but Ricky yells at them to leave.

 In a flashback to their visit to Hartlepool, they find Ricky by the sea.
 His health, both mental and physical, has deteriorated.
 He is babbling and no longer the charming witty stutterer.
 Hannah and Annie ask how he is.
-He shouts and swears at them that he doesn't care.
-They chase after him.
-He is verbally abusive.
-He screams at them to leave him alone.
-Later, both Hannah and Annie are moved to tears at his pitiful condition.
+He shouts and swears at them that he doesn't care about university, and they don't care about him.

-In the present, they return to the railway station, where they say goodbye to one another.
+In the present, they return to the railway station, visibly shaken.
+As they part, Hannah has Annie play an oracle game they played in university, and both make loose plans to see each other again.